Radiology Resident- Get Up and Move It!!!

 Additionally, little things help.
 Instead of texting your colleagues, consider getting up and having a conversation with someone.
 Instead of calling the technologist to complete a study, get up and tell them.
 These are ways you establish connections with people and lessen the amount of time you are sitting during the day.

 2. Get the most calorie burn out of your workspace

-Take the long way around to get to your next meeting or conference, whether it means going outside or visiting your colleagues.
-Just remember to leave your work station a little bit earlier!
+Take a long way around to get to your next meeting or conference, whether it means going outside or visiting your colleagues.
+Just remember to leave your workstation a little bit earlier!

 3. Get that heart rate up- find a new activity you can stick with!